An HIV Vaccine Based On The Moderna COVID Vaccine Is Getting Promising Results

 Advertisement

-"This study demonstrates proof of principle for a new vaccine concept for HIV, a concept that could be applied to other pathogens, as well," said William Schief, a professor and immunologist at Scripps Research and executive director of vaccine design at IAVI's Neutralizing Antibody Center (NAC).
+"This study demonstrates proof of principle for a new vaccine concept for HIV, a concept that could be applied to other pathogens, as well," said William Schief, a professor and immunologist at Scripps Research and executive director of vaccine design at IAVI's Neutralising Antibody Centre (NAC).

 While a 97% response rate is exceptionally positive, it is important to note that this is representative of an initial study of 48 adult volunteers who enrolled in the trial.
 Phase I testing marks the first time a vaccine is tested on a small group of adults in order to evaluate its safety and measure immune responses.
 According to the Centers for Disease Control and Prevention, the next step, Phase II, would be to expand the clinical study and give the vaccine to people similar to those for whom the new vaccine is intended.
 By Phase III, the vaccine is given to thousands of people to test efficacy and safety before being submitted for a rigorous approval and licensing process.
 Often, vaccines undergo a Phase IV in which the vaccine would go through a formal, ongoing study even after it's been approved.